Michael A. Healy: Early life and education

-Healy was born into slavery near Macon, Georgia, in 1839, as the fifth of ten children of Michael Morris Healy, an Irish immigrant planter, and Mary Eliza Smith, his common-law wife, a mixed-race African-American slave.
+Healy was born into slavery near Macon, Georgia, in 1839, as the fifth of ten children of Michael Morris Healy, an Irish immigrant planter, and Mary Eliza Smith, an enslaved woman of mixed race.

 The senior Healy was born in 1795 in Roscommon, Ireland, and immigrated to the U.S. in 1818 as a young man.
 He eventually acquired 1500 acre of land in Georgia near Macon.
 He eventually owned 49 slaves as workers for his plantation; among them was 16-year-old Mary Eliza Smith (or Clark), described as an octoroon or a mulatto, whom he took as his wife in 1829.
 Under the partus principle in slave law, the Healy children were legally slaves because their mother was enslaved.
 As such they were prohibited formal education in Georgia, and their father sent them north to be schooled, a common practice of wealthy white planters who had mixed-race children.

-Though not unusual, the Healys' common-law marriage violated laws against inter-racial marriage.
+Though not unusual, the Healys' household violated laws against inter-racial marriage.
 Healy's wealth and ambition provided for his children's education.
 Most of the children, all but one surviving infancy, achieved noteworthy success as adults.
 In the North, the Healy siblings were educated as and identified as Irish Catholics.
 They were part of a growing ethnic group in the mid-19th century United States.
 During the late 20th century, their individual professional achievements were claimed as notable firsts for African Americans.

 The oldest son, James Augustine Healy, born in 1830, first went to a Quaker school in New York and New Jersey.
 His father transferred him at age 14 to preparatory classes for the College of Holy Cross in Worcester, Massachusetts.
 His three younger brothers soon joined him: Hugh, 12, Patrick Francis Healy, 10, and Alexander Sherwood Healy (known as Sherwood), 8.
 Michael, then only 6, was not enrolled at Holy Cross until 1849.